chdsbd/kodiak/docs/docs/config-reference.md

 # content of the PR to generate the body content while `"empty"` sets an empty
 # body.
 body = "github_default" # default: "github_default", options: "github_default", "pull_request_body", "empty"

+# Option to mitigate the fallout of GitHub's change to the
+# squash method on March 4th, 2020.
+This change was reverted around March 6th,
+# 2020, making this option no longer necessary.
 include_pull_request_author = false # default: false

 # Add the PR number to the merge commit title.
 This setting replicates GitHub's